melodywolk/SpaceAppsChallenge2015/README.md

 orbital elements from the <a href="http://www.minorplanetcenter.net">IAU Minor Planet Center</a> and computed positions for all the asteroids every day for 100 years into the future.
-The Rose Plot shows the distance from Earth for each asteroid for the next 100 years.
+The Rose Plot shows the distance from Earth for each asteroid over the next 100 years.

+## The Data

+* Impact Globe

+ - Complete list of Risk Page potential impacts
+  + CSV
+  + JSON

+* Rose Plots
+ - List of orbital elements for Risk page asteroids ([DES](http://ifa.hawaii.edu/users/jedicke/MOPS/docs/PSDC-530-004-02.DataExchangeStandard.pdf) format)
+ - [OpenOrb](https://code.google.com/p/oorb/) orbit and ephemeris tool.
+Extract the MJD/UTC1 and Delta columns from the output.

 ## Credits